psf/requests/docs/user/quickstart.rst

 Redirection and History
 -----------------------

-Requests will automatically perform location redirection while using the GET and OPTIONS verbs.
+Requests will automatically perform location redirection except for HEAD verb.

 GitHub redirects all HTTP requests to HTTPS.
 We can use the ``history`` method of the Response object to track redirection.
 Let's see what GitHub does::